Martha-Sam/DATA-ANALYSIS-JOURNEY/README.md

 ### Overview
 I embarked on an incredible journey with Ladies in Tech Africa (LITA) and the Incubator Hub.
 This transformative experience has been insightful, challenging, and result-oriented, equipping me with cutting-edge data analysis skills.

 As a data analyst, I've learned that data analysis is more than just numbers; it's about uncovering hidden stories.
-I've mastered the art of data summarization, problem-solving, and decision-making.
-Key takeaways from my training include:
+I've also mastered the art of data summarization, problem-solving, and decision-making.
+This documentation aims to share key insights and takeaways from my training.

 ---
-#### TOOLS FOR DATA ANALYSIS
+### Data Source
+The primary source of data for this documentation was obtained during the cause of the training

+#### Tools Used
-During my training, I learned the following tools:
+During my training, I learned and used the following tools:
-- Microsoft Excel for data entry, cleaning, and analysis
+- Microsoft Excel for Data entry, cleaning, analysis and Visiaulization
-- SQL for data querying, using databases and tables
+- SQL- Structured Query Language for data querying, using databases and tables
 - Power BI for stunning data visualizations

 Excel Skills